Obama to nominate Walmart's Burwell as White House budget chief

 Burwell would also bring gender diversity to the top echelons of the Obama White House after the president drew fire from critics for picking men for many top jobs.

-After her work in the Clinton administration, Burwell served as president of the Global Development Program at the Bill and Melinda Gates Foundation.
+After her work in the Clinton administration, Burwell was president of the Global Development Program at the Bill and Melinda Gates Foundation.
 She led the foundation's grantmaking and advocacy efforts aimed at lifting the world's poorest people out of hunger and extreme poverty.